Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 The main rule is easy to remember: look, but do not touch.
 Do not try to pick up a sea snake, pose with it, push it away, or follow it for a closer photo.

-Most dangerous encounters happen when people interfere with wildlife.
-If you leave the sea snake alone, the chance of a bite is very low.
+Nearly all dangerous encounters happen when people interfere with wildlife.
+If you leave the sea snake alone, the chance of a bite is extremely low.

 Leave the Water If You Feel Unsafe